RefrosJob/enefit-react-assignment/README.md

 - Login session retention through localstorage.
 Not the most secure solution, but it's not even tokenized anyway.
 - Showcase of graphed date per Metering points per user

+What I didn't really do that well:

+- Error handling is lacking in all the wrong places, especially login screen.

 *Could be worse*

 ## Running locally